Chinese artist Ai Weiwei and U.S. singer Joan Baez get Amnesty's top rights award

 On Tuesday, he tweeted that it had been 480 days.

-(Reporting by Sui-Lee Wee; Additional reporting by Ben Blanchard; Editing by Michael Perry)
+(Reporting by Sui-Lee Wee and Natalie Thomas; Additional reporting by Ben Blanchard; Editing by Michael Perry)